Here are 10 of the best new shows coming to Netflix UK this during the festive season

-A host of new TV series and films hit the world’s most popular streaming serving Netflix this month, with new releases starring the likes of Leonardo Di Caprio and Sandra Bullock.
+A host of new TV shows and blockbuster movies will hit the world’s most popular streaming platform Netflix this month, with new releases starring the likes of Leonardo Di Caprio and Sandra Bullock.

 It’s no wonder Netflix have a reported 213 million subscribers worldwide.